tgteacher/BigData-LA1/ASSIGNMENT.md

 ## Task

-Write a Python script that prints the alphabetically sorted list of parks that had trees treated in 2016 and 2015 (data files must be passed as arguments).
+Write a Python script that prints the alphabetically sorted list of parks that had trees treated both in 2016 and 2015.
+Every list element must be printed on a new line.

 ## Required syntax